Job Interview Thank You Letter Sample

 Do include your name and "thank you" in the subject of the message.
 List your contact information in your signature.
 Remember to always personalize your thank you note to the specifics of your interview.
 A targeted, personalized thank you note is much more meaningful than a generic one.

-I sincerely enjoyed meeting with you yesterday and learning more about the Position at Employer.
+I sincerely enjoyed meeting with you yesterday and learning more about the content associate position at ACME Media.

-Our conversation confirmed my interest in becoming part of Employer's staff.
+Our conversation confirmed my interest in becoming part of ACME Media.
 I was particularly pleased with the prospect of being able to develop my own article ideas with the head of the bureau, and develop my multi-media skills.

 It was very enjoyable to speak with you about the assistant account executive position at the Smith Agency.
 The job, as you presented it, seems to be a very good match for my skills and interests.
 The creative approach to account management that you described confirmed my desire to work with you.